 The following conditions also apply to Table 2:

-(a) Building vintage is the year in which the original construction permit for the building was submitted, as documented by building department records.
-Unless otherwise specified, the requirements shall apply to the entire dwelling unit, not just the additional or altered portion.
+(a) Unless otherwise specified, the requirements shall apply to the entire dwelling unit, not just the additional or altered portion.

 (b) Measures from the Measure Menu in Table 2 and specified in Table 3, that already exist in the home, may be counted towards compliance with these requirements, unless otherwise specified in Table 3.